futurice/jalapeno/docs/site/docs/usage.md

 The following context is available on the templates:

 - `Recipe`: Metadata object of the recipe
+  - `Recipe.APIVersion`: The API version which the recipe file uses
   - `Recipe.Name`: The name of the recipe
   - `Recipe.Version`: The current version of the recipe
 - `ID`: UUID which is generated after the first execution of the recipe.
 It will keep its value over upgrades.
 Can be used to generate unique pseudo-random values which stays the same over the upgrades, for example `my-resource-{{ sha1sum .ID | trunc 5 }}`